2ndQuadrant/touchstone-dss/doc/tsdss-user-guide.md

 Only one command needs to be issued to run a complete test:

-    tsdss-run-workload -D pgsql -o /tmp/results -g
+    tsdss-run-workload -D pgsql -o /tmp/results -t queries/pgsql -g

-This will run the generate the data files for a default sized 1GB scale factor database load with PostgreSQL and record the results of the test in _/tmp/results_.
+This will run the generate the data files (`-g`) for a default sized 1GB scale factor database load with PostgreSQL and record the results of the test in _/tmp/results_.
+The templates in _queries/pgsql_ will also be used for the query power test.

 Database Management Systems Specific Notes
 ==========================================